DavidMagezi/head-circumference/README.md

 ## Description

-This code presents a method to automatically estimate the head-circumference of a fetus from ultrasound images in the ["standard"] plane.
-It utilises a deep-neural network (U-Net architecture).
+This code presents a method to automatically estimate the head-circumference of a fetus from ultrasound images.
+It utilises a deep-neural network with [U-Net] (https://en.wikipedia.org/wiki/U-Net).
 Importantly, there are no explicit shape constraints built-into the model (see for example Bohlender et al 2022).

 ## Requirements
 Download data from [zenodo]